Call for IASC Cross-Cutting and Working Group Proposals 2026

 - Does the planned activity have an achievable strategy to minimise its carbon footprint?

-- Does the activity have support or endorsement from organisations other than IASC?
+- Does the activity have support or endorsement from organizations other than IASC?

-All lead applicants will be required to present their proposal to the IASC Working Group members and answer questions the Working Group members might have during the review of the proposals about the proposed projects.
+All lead applicants will be required to present their proposal to the IASC WG members during a webinar organised in the second half of January 2026, and answer questions the WG members might have during the review of the proposals about the proposed projects.
 The IASC Secretariat will be in touch with all lead applicants after the submission deadline of the proposals to arrange the exact date of this webinar.
 The webinar will be recorded and the recording made available to all WG members during the proposal review.

-Applicants will be informed about the final result of their application by early April of the following year.
+Announcements of Decisions: Applicants will be informed by the IASC Secretariat about the final result of their application by early to mid April 2026.

 For questions, please contact the IASC Secretariat at info@iasc.info